VaibhavPrakash0503/dotfiles/README.md

 ## Installation

-1. Clone this repository to your home directory
+1. Clone this repository to your home directory.
 2. Run the install-packages.sh to install the packages.
 3. Run the setup-symlinks.sh to stow the configs.
 4. Restart your terminal for changes to take effect.